CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-10.md

 ### Task 4.2: Data Transformations

+   >**Note**: If the suggestion doesn't appear or if the output isn't generated as expected, press **Ctrl+I**.
+Paste the comments, review the suggestions, and then accept them.

 1. Click **+Code** to add a new cell and type the below comments for Standardization which is the process of scaling and centering numeric features to have a mean of 0 and a standard deviation of 1, making them comparable and suitable for certain algorithms.
 Press **enter** to get into the next line and review the suggestion, and press **tab** twice to accept the suggestion and click on **Run** button